ekaraseva/Disaster_Response/README.md

 - go to app folder 'cd app'
 - python run.py
 - open new ternimal and execute env|grep WORK, you will sea SPACEID and SPACEDOMAIN address
-- open browser and type https://SPACEID-3001.SPACEDOMAIN
+- open browser and type https://SPACEID-3001.SPACEDOMAIN (SPACEID and SPACEDOMAIN from step above)